haiyashah/CMU-Claude-Hackathon/README.md

 > *"The bottleneck to human flourishing is not intelligence.
 It is access to the right guide at the right moment."*
 > Inspired by Dario Amodei, *Machines of Loving Grace*

+**Every Response, Every Sentence, Every Paragraph is Personalised to Each Individual's Response**

+*We have also integrated a WebScraper, which finds out every publicly available information about You.*

 **Built at CMU x Anthropic Claude Builder Club Hackathon, April 2026**
 Theme: Creative Flourishing